Kopter AW09

-The Kopter AW09 (formerly the Marenco Swisshelicopter SKYe SH09 and Kopter SH09) is the Leonardo Helicopter Division's five-to-eight seat, single-engine multirole helicopter which is currently under development at Kopter’s facilities.
+The Kopter AW09, rebranded in Leonardo AW09, (formerly the Marenco Swisshelicopter SKYe SH09 and Kopter SH09) is the Leonardo small civil helicopter division's five-to-eight seat, single-engine multirole helicopter which is currently under development at Kopter’s facilities.
 It is a clean-sheet design amongst a market sector dominated by decades-old airframe designs.

 The first prototype P1 first flew on 2 October 2014.
 P2 in February 2016, P3 during November 2018.
 There have been ongoing delays in first flight of prototypes and TC/commercial deliveries deadlines.

 On 8 April 2020, Italian manufacturer Leonardo announced the closing of the acquisition of Kopter Group AG (Kopter) from Lynwood (Schweiz).
 The purchase price consists of $185 million, plus earn out.
 At the time Kopter employed 320 people.

 On 21 April 2021 Leonardo rebranded the SH09 single-engine helicopter as the AW09.

 Development

 History

 In 2002, Martin Stucki, a mechanical engineer and commercial helicopter pilot, initiated design work on a design that led to the SH09.
 Frustrated by legacy designs and typically unsuited cockpits, Stucki had observed that the light single-engine helicopter market had not seen any all-new designs in decades, and he conducted market research that indicated a viable demand for a new rotorcraft in the 2.5-tonne class.
 In 2007 he formed Marenco Swisshelicopter (Marenco - from Martin Engineering and Consulting) to develop the rotorcraft.

 The SH09 adopted several modern features.
 Its airframe is entirely composed of carbon composite materials; it employs a shrouded fenestron tail rotor and a high-visibility cockpit.
 The carbon composite construction allowed a relatively low empty weight.
 According to Mathias Senes, Marenco's chief commercial officer: "There’s no other material today that brings the benefits of rigidity, strength, and light weight".
 Stucki approached his design from a pilot's perspective, attempting to improve ergonomics, comfort, and operator requirements.
 It possesses excellent hot and high performance, lengthy flight endurance, a low noise signature, and has relatively smooth handling.

 By 2009, sufficient financing had been secured from investors, which allowed for the SH09 to be formally launched that year; accordingly, the helicopter was given the designation SKYe SH09 in reference to the year that development on the project officially commenced.
 A small number of staff worked on the project, initially being a team of nine; an emphasis was made on recruiting very high quality engineers, including from other rotorcraft manufacturers such as Airbus Helicopters; the company had over 100 employees in 2016.
 Company operations in Switzerland have been split between the towns of Pfäffikon, where design work is centered, and Mollis, where assembly and flight testing operations are conducted; a third facility in Germany handles compliance verification.